 Want to experience the perfect French restaurant without leaving Boston?

-Whether you crave elegant candlelit dining or a cozy Paris brasserie, haute cuisine or Provençal favorites, Boston's best French restaurants and bistros can deliver.
+Whether you crave elegant candlelit dining or a cozy Paris brasserie, haute cuisine or Provençal favorites, Boston's French restaurants and bistros serve up plenty of tasty options.

-So check out the choices, and sample Boston's best French restaurants for a taste of France with a New England twist.
+So check out the choices below, organized by neighborhood, and sample Boston's best French restaurants for a taste of France with a New England twist.

 The multi-course, prix-fixe menus at L'Espalier, a fabulous French restaurant in Boston's Back Bay change frequently - but regardless of what's being served, you can be certain that your meal will be extraordinary.